-Wellbeing outcomes Community outcomes Effects of programmes in activity area Social Enabling infrastructure Council is responsible for ensuring that Building Warrants of Fitness are achieved across its portfolio a number of which are infrastructural buildings.
-Social Thriving communities Council continues to facilitate a range of voluntary organisations through its community leases policy that contribute to developing community sustainability and community capacity building.
-Officers are in the process of undertaking a refurbishment programme and seismic strengthening of the Foxton Surf Life Saving Club building and are involved in planning a replacement facility at Waitārere Beach for that Surf Life Saving Club unit that will Environmental Stunning environment provide community spaces.
-Council continues to plant between 15,000-20,000 spinifex plants to build in resiliency to its coastal dune system and continues to engage with school and community groups to develop local landscapes.
-Economic Exuberant economy Council provides leases to a number of corporate clients in its commercial property portfolio.
+Community outcomes Effects of programmes in activity area Enabling infrastructure Council is responsible for ensuring that Building Warrants of Fitness are achieved across its portfolio a number of which are infrastructural buildings.
+Thriving communities Council continues to facilitate a range of voluntary organisations through its community leases policy that contribute to developing community sustainability and community capacity building.
+Officers are in the process of undertaking a refurbishment program and seismic strengthening of the Foxton surf life-saving club building and are involved in planning a replacement facility at Waitārere Beach for that surf life-saving club unit that will provide community spaces.
+Stunning environment Council continues to plant between 15,000-20,000 spinifex plants to build in resiliency to its coastal dune system and continues to engage with school and community groups to develop local landscapes.
+Exuberant economy Council provides leases to a number of corporate clients in its commercial property portfolio.
 It has taken the view to dispose of non-core properties which has facilitated a number of its tenants becoming commercial property owners in the district.
 Council employs a number of local tradespeople in managing its assets, and provides jobs for a range of locals via its contracted services portfolio.
 Council is currently considering options to undertake a residential house development on land it owns in Foxton Beach.
 Foxton Beach is a growth node in the Horowhenua.
-Cultural Partnership with Tangata Whenua Iwi are an active member of many of the local groups that Council works with including Progressive Associations and special interest groups.
+Partnership with Tangata Whenua lwi are an active member of many of the local groups that Council works with including Progressive Associations and special interest groups.
 Council has entered a number of agreements with Iwi and has in Shannon assisted with the construction of Whare that foregrounds Māori culture and its relationship with the Manawatū River.